wp-plugins/3d-coming-soon-page/README.txt

 Create simple 3D Coming Soon  page.
 Work on your site, while visitors experience the newest web 3D never seen before.

-We support all modern browsers and provide fallbacks using video or image for old browsers such as IE 10, 9 , 8.
+We support all modern browsers and provide fallbacks using image for old browsers such as IE 10, 9 , 8.

 *   [View a 3D Coming Soon Live Demo &raquo;](http://demo.contrixlab.com/)